 Don’t take your marriage for granted.
-It's up to both people in the marriage to intentionally make every anniversary something you won’t forget.
-Every time you make it another year, celebrate what you have and dream about your future together.
+It’s up to both people in the marriage to intentionally make every anniversary something you won’t forget.
+Every time you make it another year, celebrate your anniversary and what you have.
+Dream about your future together.

 Whether your anniversary is this weekend or nine months from now, take the time to make it special.
 It doesn’t have to cost an arm and a leg.
 Re-create your first date, plan a romantic evening, write a love letter to your spouse or plan a surprise getaway.
 Do married well!

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***